WVUHPC/2019-Intro-HPC/_episodes/02-shell.md

 ~~~
 {: .output}

-If you are not getting this output check very carefully the command line.
+If you are not getting this output check the command line very carefully.
 Even small changes could be interpreted by the shell as entirely different commands so you need to be extra careful and gather insight when commands are not doing what you want.

 The *echo* and *cat* commands
 -----------------------------